bigaidream-projects/drmad/README.md

 > We strongly recommend that you take a look at the code of [autograd](https://github.com/HIPS/autograd) first.

-You'll need to install [autograd](https://github.com/HIPS/autograd), our automatic differentiation package.
+You'll need to install [autograd](https://github.com/HIPS/autograd), an automatic differentiation package.
-However, autograd (aka funkyYak) has changed a lot since we wrote the hypergrad code, and it would take a little bit of work to make them compatible again.
+However, autograd (aka funkyYak) has changed a lot since they wrote the hypergrad code, and it would take a little bit of work to make them compatible again.

 However, the hypergrad code should work with the version of FunkyYak as of Feb 2, at this revision: https://github.com/HIPS/autograd/tree/be470d5b8d6c84bfa74074b238d43755f6f2c55c